Indo-German Support project for Climate Action in India

 State of implementation/results

-- The project supports the Indian Ministry of Environment, Forests and Climate Change (MoEFCC) with the coordination and implementation of Indian climate and biodiversity policies, in particular India’s updated Nationally Determined Contributions (NDC).
+- The project supports the Ministry of Environment, Forest and Climate Change (MoEFCC) with the coordination and implementation of India’s climate and biodiversity policies.
+It aims to strengthen the capacities of selected decision-makers at the national and state levels to develop innovative approaches for the implementation of India’s National Determined Contributions (NDCs) and far-reaching climate policy.

-- The project focuses on the development of methodologies for the accounting of climate co-benefits, measured in Green House Gas (GHG) emissions or sinks, for programmes of the Government of India that do not have a specific climate focus.
-Aligned with priorities of the MoEFCC, the methodologies will be developed in the focus areas of circular economy/resource efficiency and biodiversity/forests.
+- The project focuses on developing methodologies for accounting of climate co-benefits, measured in Greenhouse Gas (GHG) emissions or sinks and adaptation impacts, for development programmes of the Government of India that do not have a specific climate focus.

-- The project started the process for developing climate co-benefits-based methodologies so that mitigation and adaptation impacts can be reported to support India’s NDC commitments and the Paris Agreement.
-Further, the methodologies can be used by public and private sector companies for accounting and trading on international and national carbon markets, thus accelerating investments in low carbon pathways.
+- The methodologies can also be used by public and private sector companies for accounting of climate impacts and trading on carbon markets, thus accelerating investments in low-carbon pathways.

 Latest Update: